cossacklabs/acra/README.md

 * Deploy [AcraProxy](https://github.com/cossacklabs/acra/wiki/AcraProxy-and-AcraWriter#acraproxy) on each server you need to read sensitive data.
 Generate proxy keys, provide public one to AcraServer.
 Point your database access code to AcraProxy, access it as if it's your normal database installation!
 * Integrate [AcraWriter](https://github.com/cossacklabs/acra/wiki/AcraProxy-and-AcraWriter#acrawriter) into your code where you need to store sensitive data, supply AcraWriter with proper server key.

-## Zones

-Acra provides means to cryptographically separate pieces of data belonging to different entities (users, clients, etc), by using separate Acra key for each of them.
-This happens at cost of:
-- performance of AcraServer during decryption
-- necessity to perform minimal key management on app site to match key to zone during writes
-- stipulating database design decisions: AcraServer, when reading through server response, will need to match detected AcraStructs to zone keys.
-To achieve that, each AcraStruct needs to be preceeded with ZoneID in query's output.

 ## Additionally

 We fill [wiki](https://github.com/cossacklabs/acra/wiki) with useful reads on core Acra concepts, use cases, details on cryptographic and security design.
 You might want to: